FreeCAD/FreeCAD/src/Mod/ConstraintSolver/README.md

 Not all geometries have two versions, only those that need to be (temporarily) created for intermediate computations of constraint math honour the existence of non-para version.

+Geometries and constraints are divided into two groups: 2D geometry (on plane), found in `G2D` submodule, and 3d geometry (none implemented yet), to be found in `G3D` submodule.

 \#UNDER CONSTRUCTION

 ## Placements and Shapes